pwalsh/openbudgets/docs/guide/features/taxonomies.rst

 Overview
 --------

-Open Budget aims to have support for taxonomies of Budget and Actual data.
+Open Budgets aims to have support for taxonomies of Budget and Actual data.

 A "taxonomy" is, in our case, an alternate classification system for items in a budget.